 For assets with voting rights, the Trustee relies on the voting policies which its managers have in place.
-The majority of the Plan's assets are held with BlackRock and their voting process is outlined below.
+The majority of the Plan's assets are held with BlackRock and its voting process is outlined below.

 BlackRock's voting guidelines are market-specific to ensure it takes into account a company's unique circumstances by market, where relevant.
-BlackRock informs its vote decisions through research and engages as necessary.
+BlackRock informs its voting decisions through research and engages as necessary.
 BlackRock's engagement priorities are global in nature and are informed by BlackRock's observations of governance related and market developments, as well as through dialogue with multiple stakeholders, including clients.
-BlackRock may also update its regional engagement priorities based on issues that it believes could impact the long-term sustainable financial performance of companies in those markets.
-BlackRock welcomes discussions with its clients on engagement and voting topics and priorities to get their perspective and better understand which issues are important to them.
+BlackRock may also update its regional engagement priorities based on issues that it believes could impact the longterm sustainable financial performance of companies in those markets.
+BlackRock welcomes discussions with its clients on engagement and its voting topics and priorities to get their perspective and better understand which issues are important to them.

-As outlined in its Global Principles, BlackRock determines which companies to engage with directly based on BlackRock's assessment of the materiality of the issue for sustainable long-term financial returns and the likelihood of the engagement being productive.
+As outlined in its Global Principles, BlackRock determines which companies to engage with directly based on its assessment of the materiality of the issue for sustainable long-term financial returns and the likelihood of its engagement being productive.
 BlackRock's voting guidelines are intended to help clients and companies understand its thinking on key governance matters.
 They are the benchmark against which BlackRock assesses a company's approach to corporate governance and the items on the agenda to be voted on at the shareholder meeting.
 BlackRock applies its guidelines pragmatically, taking into account a company's unique circumstances where relevant.
 BlackRock informs its vote decisions through research and engages as necessary.
+If a client wants to implement their own voting policy, they will need to be in a segregated account.
+BlackRock's Investment Stewardship team would not implement the policy themselves, but the client would need to engage a third-party voting execution platform to cast the votes.